vaishakp/vaishakp.github.io/README.md

     76,270,339,450      branches:u                       #  852.370 M/sec                       (83.34%)
        249,317,573      branch-misses:u                  #    0.33% of all branches             (83.33%)

+    20,576,372,790      cache-references:u
+     1,989,993,791      cache-misses:u                   #    9.671 % of all cache refs

       89.482851720 seconds time elapsed
 ```
+1. 48% of backend cycles are stalled.
+This means the CPU is wasting cycles waiting for data to arrive from the memory.
+2. A cache hit ratio upwards of 95% is considered good.
+Here we have about 10%.
+3. Branch misses are not high.
+Large branch misses can lead to a wastage of CPU cycles.
+4. Page faults of 140/sec are high, and can significantly affect the performance.
+This is concerning because ample RAM was available (usage was only 0.1% for each of the 48 processors) and unused in the system.
+The page size was 4096kB
+5.
+Analysis coming up...

 ### Scaling
 ![Strong scaling](images/tall_ll.png "Strong scaling")